Is It Really Wise to Trust a New Company With My Nest Egg? | Wealthsimple

 I guess I’m the Worrier-in-Chief here, Dave.
 But here’s my concern: I wear sneakers that have been around longer than Wealthsimple.
 Why should I trust a company the same age as Prince George with my retirement savings?

-If you want to understand why the money you invest with Wealthsimple is as safe as it is anywhere, I’m going to need to get a little technical—you have only yourself to blame, Andrew!
-The first thing to know is that Wealthsimple is what’s called a portfolio manager.
-A portfolio manager is a company that’s registered to manage people's money by the Ontario Securities Commission (OSC).
-One of the things we’re legally allowed to do is buy and sell securities on your behalf.
-At Wealthsimple, our job as your portfolio manager is to help build you a diversified portfolio of ETFs.
-We help you choose a mix of investments, and then we execute those trades.
-We also legally have what’s called a fiduciary responsibility.
-This means that we’re obligated to make decisions that financially benefit you, not us or any other entity.

-But here is the simplest answer to your question: We don't hold your money directly at Wealthsimple.
+Here is the shortest answer to your question: We don't hold your money directly at Wealthsimple.
 We don’t even have the ability to touch your money, except to take our fees (which, as I’m sure you know, are incredibly low).
+So that's partly why you're in good hands.

+Now, if you want to understand a little more specifically why the money you invest with Wealthsimple is as safe as it is anywhere, I’m going to need to get a little technical—you have only yourself to blame, Andrew!
+The first thing to know is that Wealthsimple is what’s called a Registered Investment Advisor (RIA).
+That means we're a company that the SEC allows to buy and sell securities on behalf of our clients.
+So our job is to help you choose a mix of investments, and then buy and sell them for you according to the plan.
+There are a lot of complex rules about what a company's obligations are to the client.
+But because we only help you buy and sell investments, we have a very simple set of regulatory priorities: to make decisions that are in your best interest.
+A lot of advisors don't have the same obligation — that's what all the discussion about the so-called fiduciary rule has been about.
+But in short: you want someone who is financially obligated to your best interests, not the firm's he or she work for.

 I know you dot-com types—there are probably high-stakes foosball tournaments in the office.
 But you’re telling me that if you lose big and need to cover your losses for a day or so, you’re not even able to get into my account?